BryanJacobs/FIDOk/README.md

 ======

-This repository contains an early-stage implementation of a FIDO Platform, implementing the WebAuthN and CTAP2.1 standards ("FIDO2").
+This repository contains an early-stage implementation of a FIDO Platform, implementing the WebAuthN-2 and CTAP2.1 standards ("FIDO2").
+It also includes some CTAP2.2 and WebAuthN-3 functionality.

 A FIDO2 Platform sits between an Authenticator and a Relying Party; it runs on a client device (such as a laptop or smartphone) and allows the user to communicate with